 Tweet us photos of your horses doing a flehmen response or relaxing with a cocked hoof @Preloved!

-If you are missing some bits and bobs to equip your horse, check out what’s on offer on our site.
+If you are missing some bits and bobs to equip your horse, check out what’s on offer in our horse tack and clothing section?.